adelekedare/alx-system_engineering-devops/0x01-shell_permissions/README.md

 8- A script that grants permission to other users only.
 9- A script that sets some specific modification.
 10 A script that sets mode of 2 different files
 11 A script that adds execute permission to all subdirectories for all.
+12 A script that creates directory with set permission.